zyndagj/zyndagj.github.io/_posts/2018-02-05-hashing-functions.markdown

 | BBA | -532687530548411570 | 0 |
 | BBB | -532687530548411571 | 9 |

-We can also look at index frequencies with a final range of 25.
+Returned values should also be approximately uniform in distribution.
+We can generate a histogram of the returned indicies and perform a chi-squared test to test for uniformity.

 ``` python
 nBins = 25